 In this paper, we demonstrate a model extraction attack against GNNs.
-We first generates legitimate-looking queries as the normal nodes among the target graph, then utilize the query responses and accessible structure knowledge to reconstruct the model.
-We characterize the problem into seven threat models considering different knowledge of the attacker.
+We first generate legitimate-looking queries as the normal nodes among the target graph, then utilise the query responses and accessible structure knowledge to reconstruct the model.
+We characterise the problem into seven threat models considering different knowledge of the attacker.
 Then we accordingly propose seven attacks based on the knowledge and the query responses.
 Our experimental results show that our attack obtains surrogate models with similar predictions as the targets.

-An interesting research direction is the defence against the extraction attacks in GNNs.
-Existing methods like monitoring or filtering the input queries~\cite{Juuti19,Kesarwani18} might be extended and combined with structure analysis for implementing effective defense strategies.
-We leave it as future work.
+An emerging research direction is a defence against the extraction attacks in GNNs.
+Existing defences against the model extraction attacks on DNN system propose to monitor and filter the input queries~\cite{Juuti19,Kesarwani18}, which can be extended and combined wit the structure analysis when implementing the defence for GNNs.
+We consider it as our future work.